Weft Studio: Applications Now Open

 2. Complete the expression of interest form here OR send a video submission via Dropbox to firstname.lastname@example.org.
 Video submissions should be no more than 5 mins long and must speak to each of the questions in the online form.

-The deadline for applications is 10am GMT on Monday, 21 June.
+*This deadline has been extended* The new deadline for applications is 10am GMT on Monday, 28 June.